Sitecore/Sitecore.Pathfinder/README.md

 7. Show project metrics.

 ### Configuration
-Pathfinder is configured using a global configuration file and a project configuration file.
-The project configuration file can overwrite any settings in the global configuration file.
+Pathfinder is configured using a global configuration file, a project configuration file and optionally a user configuration file.
+The user and project configuration files can overwrite any settings in the global configuration file.

 The global configuration is located in the /sitecore.tools/sccconfig.json.
 You should never change this file.
 Instead overwrite settings in the project configuration file.